 INTRODUCTION

 Prior to the global financial meltdown of 2008, the Zambia’s economy was buoyant with gross domestic product (GDP) growing from 6.4% to 8% between 2000 and 2008, with commercial banks’ lending rates dropping to 18% from over 40% in the same period (Ndulo et al., 2009).
 The reduction in lending rates saw a quantum leap in cheap and easily accessible loans offered by the commercial banks, which were spent on consumer goods.
 The loans were unsecured with the main qualification being in formal employment.
-These loans were unsecured and backed by salaries.
+These loans were only backed by salaries.

-The 2008 world financial crises saw loans interest rates climb from 18.50% to 20.5% in the last two quarters of 2008 (Ndulo, et al., 2009), and this led to commercial banks discontinuing with the uncollateralized loans products.
+The 2008 world financial crises saw interest rates on loans climb from 18.50% to 20.5% in the last two quarters of 2008 (Ndulo, et al., 2009), and this led to commercial banks discontinuing with the uncollateralized loans products.
 The gap left in the market by commercial banks created a market for micro financial institutions (MFIs) (Ndulo, et al., 2009).
 MFIs made the salaries-backed loans application processes simpler, with time from application to access of the applied loans reduced to an average of seven days.
 The easy access to loans, coupled with increased competition among the many MFIs, culminated to individuals borrowing from multiple MFIs, using the same salary.

-In 2019, Zambia’s economic challenges exacerbated by the onset of Covid-19 Zambia’s economic pandemic, led to loanees failing to settle their monthly loans repayments to MFIs due to being highly indebted, and in some cases their employers could not remit to the MFIs the deducted repayments (Cheleka, 2020).
-The failure to settle the loans repayments as and when they fell due, resulted to MFIs facing severe liquidity challenges.
-This was worsened in 2021, when the Zambian government which is the largest employer, failed to remit to the MFIs loans repayments deducted from its employees (Cheleka, 2020).
+In 2019, Zambia’s economic challenges exacerbated by the onset of Covid-19 pandemic, led to loanees failing to settle their monthly loans repayments to MFIs due to being highly indebted, and in some cases their employers could not remit to the MFIs the deducted repayments (Cheleka, 2020).
+The failure to settle the loans repayments as and when they fell due, resulted in MFIs facing severe liquidity challenges.
+This was worsened in 2021, when the Zambian government, which is the largest employer, failed to remit to the MFIs loans repayments deducted from its employees (Cheleka, 2020).

-To avert industrial unrest due to employees failing to access consumer credit from MFIs due to employers’ inability to settle outstanding loans on one hand, and to resuscitate an ailing and contracting economy through increased liquidity, the new United National Party for Development (UPND) government on the 17th April 2023 enacted the National Pensions Scheme (Amendment) Act No. 1 of 2023.
-The amend law permits contributors to the National Pension Scheme (NPS), who have made sixty contributions and/or are above the age of 45, to access 20% of their total contributions inclusive of accrued interest.
-This amended law created a new source of cheap finance for the pension contributors for their consumption, paying off debts and savings.
+To avert industrial unrest due to employees failing to access consumer credit from MFIs, a result of employers’ inability to settle outstanding loans on one hand, and to resuscitate an ailing and contracting economy through increased liquidity on the other hand.
+To cure this problem, on the 17th April 2023 the newly elected Zambian government of the United National Party for Development (UPND), enacted the National Pensions Scheme (Amendment) Act No. 1 of 2023.
+The amended law permits contributors to the National Pension Scheme (NPS), who have made a minimum of sixty contributions and/or are above the age of 45, to access 20% of their total pension inclusive of accrued interest.
+The amended law created a new and cheap source of finance for the pension members to spend on consumption, paying off debts, as well as for savings.
 It is from the above, that this study seeks to investigate the effect of partial access to pension on the performance of Micro Finance Zambia Limited (MFZL).

 This study has eight sections.
-Section two is purpose of the study, and this is followed by research questions.
+Section two is the purpose of the study, and this is followed by research questions.
 Literature review is section four.
 Sections five and six are methodology and results, respectively.
 Section seven is discussions, and conclusion is section eight.

 Purpose Of the Study